Daniel Fabrizi: CSL

-In 2010, he played in the Canadian Soccer League with TFC Academy.
-The following season he departed from Toronto FC's youth system in order to play with league rivals SC Toronto.
-In his debut season with Toronto, he assisted the club in securing the First Division title.
-Toronto would ultimately be eliminated in the first round of the playoffs by York Region Shooters.
+In 2009, he played in the Canadian Soccer League with TFC Academy.
+He would sign on for the 2010 season.
+The following season, he departed from Toronto FC's youth system to play with league rivals SC Toronto.
+In his debut season with Toronto, he helped the club secure the league's first division title.
+Toronto would ultimately be eliminated in the first round of the playoffs by the York Region Shooters.

 He returned to play with Toronto for the 2012 season.
 For the second consecutive season, he assisted Toronto in clinching a postseason berth by finishing third in the first division.
 Toronto's playoff journey was short-lived as they were eliminated from the competition in the first round by the Serbian White Eagles.

 After the conclusion of the 2012 season, he had a trial run with FC Edmonton of the North American Soccer League.
 In the winter of 2013, he was invited to train with Toronto FC during preseason camp.
-Fabrizi time in the preseason camp resulted in the defender playing in the 2013 Walt Disney World Pro Soccer Classic against Columbus Crew.
+Fabrizi's time in the preseason camp resulted in the defender playing in the 2013 Walt Disney World Pro Soccer Classic against the Columbus Crew.